PMArtz92/simple-web-server/README.md

 # Simple Web Server in C

-This is a simple web server whihc is implemented using basic c libraries and function. use socket to build cliet server connection.
-This server serve the php files and some media types.
+This is a simple web server which is implemented using basic c libraries and function.
+Use socket to build client server connection.
+This server serves the PHP files and some media types.

 #### To run this